 Mitch Daniels (07:50):

-Well, your book offers, unlike many which just lament the problem, some very constructive and interesting ideas about how to get at it.
+Your book offers, unlike many, some very constructive and interesting ideas about how to get at it.
 But before we get there, let me ask you this.
-I would say that advocates, defenders of liberty and limited governments must start from a premise of humility about what they [as] individuals, what institutions can accomplish and so forth, but in all self introspection, is it not arguable that this polarization we're facing is not really symmetrical?
-In other words, it's each side is not equally aggressive, culpable and so forth.
-You described what we've come to term refer to his diversity movement as divisive and domineering, and I think that's fair.
-I don't see the same impulse to dominate on the other.
-I see it more as a matter of offense and defense, but maybe I'm clouded by my biases.
+I would say that advocates, defenders of Liberty and limited government, must start from a premise of humility about what these individuals and institutions can accomplish and so forth.
+But in all self-introspection, is it not arguable that this polarization we're facing is not really symmetrical?
+In other words, each side is not equally aggressive, culpable and so forth.
+You described what we've come to refer to as the diversity movement as divisive and domineering, and I think that's fair.
+I don't see the same impulse to dominate on the other side, I see it more as a matter of offense and defense, but maybe I'm clouded by my biases.

 Yuval Levin (09:04):